a0a7/GreggRecognition/paper/paper.md

 Shorthand, also known as pen stenography, is a family of writing systems for English and other languages that emerged out of a need for a fast and efficient writing system in a pre-digital age.
 Of the many English shorthand systems, Gregg shorthand is the most prevalent
 [@zhai2018].
-This paper presents GreggRecognition, a novel deep learning tool for handwritten text recognition of Gregg shorthand made for the purpose of preservation of shorthand documents with historical value.
+This paper presents GreggRecognition, a novel deep learning tool for handwritten text recognition of Gregg shorthand made for the purpose of analysis and preservation of documents written in Gregg shorthand, often of historical value.

 # Statement of need